 Introduction to Monty Hall Problem

-Monty Hall Problem is one of the most perplexing mathematics puzzle problem, based on probability.
+Monty Hall Problem is one of the most perplexing mathematics puzzle problems based on probability.
 It was introduced by Marilyn Savant in 1990.
 It is named after the host of a famous television game show ‘Let’s Make A Deal’.
-In this game the guest has to choose among three closed doors, only one of which has the surprise car behind it and two of them have goats behind them shown in the image below.
+In this game, the guest has to choose among three closed doors, only one of which has the surprise car behind it, and two of them have goats behind them shown in the image below.
 The contestant has to pick one door.
-After they make their first choice Monty Hall (Host), opens one door (which the contestant has not chosen), which always has a goat behind it.
-Monty Hall (Host) then asks the contestant whether they want to switch the choice i.e. the door which the contestant neither chosen nor the host opened.
+After they make their first choice Monty Hall (Host) opens one door (which the contestant has not chosen), which always has a goat behind it.
+Monty Hall (Host) then asks the contestant whether they want to switch the choice, i.e. the door which the contestant neither chosen nor the host opened.

 The main goal of the puzzle is to maximize the chances to win the game.
 This problem can be solved with the help of probabilistic analysis:

 In the beginning, the guest has a 1 in 3 chance of picking the correct door.
 As the guest picks one among the three doors, and then the host opens one door among the remaining two doors, it is revealed to be a goat; the guest then has more information than the initial 1 in 3 choice, which was random.
 After this, the host then offers the guest a choice between sticking with the previous choice 1/3rd chance or going with a 2/3rd chance.

 The correct choice is that the guest should switch.
 If the guest does not switch, he/she have the 1/3rd chance of winning the car since the host always shows you a door with a goat, whether the guest initially picked the correct door.
 As the host has eliminated one of the doors for the guest, the chance of winning can be improved to be better than 1/3rd by switching doors since there is a 2/3rd chance to win the car.